M-Media-Group/le-chat/usage.md

 ```

 ### Check if a participant is notifiable
 A participant can be notifiable if the model that it refers to uses the native Laravel `Notifiable` trait.
-In LaravelChat, `ChatParticipant` is not always related to a model that can be notified, so you can check if a `ChatParticipant` is notifiable by checking the `is_notifiable` attribute.
+In LeChat, `ChatParticipant` is not always related to a model that can be notified, so you can check if a `ChatParticipant` is notifiable by checking the `is_notifiable` attribute.

 ```php
 if ($chatParticipant->is_notifiable) {